robjg/dido/dido-examples/src/docs/docs/DIDO-ODDJOB.md

 specify a schema.
 {@oddjob.xml.file src/test/resources/examples/CsvToJsonWithSchema.xml}

+### Transformations

+Dido provides a number of configurable types to allow simple transformations to be applied to the data.
+Here we take some JSON lines:
+{@oddjob.xml.file src/test/resources/data/FruitElementsRandom.jsonl}
+The element order is random demonstrating that when a Schema is provided, Dido does not care about the order of the elements.

+This configuration will read the JSON, remove the Colour field, Multiply the Price to create a new MarkupPrice field and as a constant BestBeforeDate.
+The date demonstrates using a ConversionProvider defined with JavaScript to perform the conversion to and from the `LocalDate` Java type.
+{@oddjob.xml.file src/test/resources/examples/JsonTransformWithSchema.xml}
+The following JSON lines are created:
+{@oddjob.xml.file src/test/resources/data/FruitWithTransformation.jsonl}

 ### Further Information

 For more on how to configure the Dido components in Oddjob the best place to start